Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 The SPREAD Framework — A Memorable Way to Master Variance

 The five steps of the variance calculation are easy to forget under exam pressure.
-The SPREAD framework turns each step into a memorable letter — and adds a sixth step that connects variance to the standard deviation you will actually use in practice.
+The SPREAD framework turns each step into a memorable letter — and adds a sixth step connecting variance to the standard deviation you will use in practice.

 S